 Pregnancy is a time when most women learn all sorts of new things about their bodies.
 During routine gynecological exams, a gynecologist should test for abnormalities within the cervix, a round piece of tissue connecting the vagina and the uterus.
 This small opening is very important for childbirth, as it dilates to allow a baby to pass through.

-While cervixes come in all shapes and sizes, studies have found that the length of a woman’s cervix at 20 to 24 weeks is actually one of the best predictors of preterm birth.
+Studies have found that the length of a woman’s cervix at 20 to 24 weeks is actually one of the best predictors of preterm birth.
 During normal pregnancy, a woman’s cervix measures between 3 and 5 cm.
 When a woman has a cervix shorter than 2.5 cm, she is at risk for preterm delivery.
 This is because a short cervix may thin and dilate too soon, encouraging a baby to be born too early.

 When to check?

 The best time to test for a short cervix is between weeks 16 and 24.
-While most ultrasound technicians will measure the cervix in this period, you should be sure to ask your ultrasound technician to measure your cervix just in case.
+While most ultrasound technicians will measure the cervix in this period, you should ask your ultrasound technician to measure your cervix just in case.
 The cervix may be measured using an ultrasound probe on your abdomen, or inside the vagina.